SandyDevelopment/FiveM-Standalone-Automated-LEO-Sirens-and-Locking/README.md

 **How to install**

-1. Move resource into your resource folder
+1. Move resource into your server resources folder
 2. Paste the following into your `server.cfg`

 ```start SD-Automated-LEO-and-Locking```